srobo/team-emails/SR2026/2025-11-13-competition-begun.md

 As mentioned at kickstart, we'll be running a few Challenge Days (formally known as "[Tech Days][tech-days]") throughout the year.

-Challenge Days are opportunities for teams to spend a whole day working on their robot with lots of help available -- from a mix of long-experienced volunteers and more recent ex-competitors.
-They're also an opportunity to see how other teams are doing, get more direct help with your robots, and get much faster feedback on [Challenges][rules].
+Challenge Days are opportunities for teams to spend a whole day working on completing [challenges][rules] with lots of help available. -- from a mix of long-experienced volunteers and more recent ex-competitors.
+They're also an opportunity to see how other teams are doing, get more direct help with your robots, discuss your strategy.

 We provide a space for you to work in, with power and internet access, as well as volunteers able to help you with your kits and hands-on guidance with your